Creative Cloud Packager FAQ

 If you select the option from within the Creative Cloud Packager settings to disable updates, the Adobe Application Manager updating application will not be available to the end users.
 In this scenario, you can package updates via Creative Cloud Packager and hence have control over the distribution of updates.
 For details, see Create packages.

 Adobe is offering customers a choice when it comes to deploying Creative Cloud.
-You can either deploy centrally across your organization using Creative Cloud Packager, or allow your users to download the software on their own using the Creative Cloud app for desktop.
+You can either deploy centrally across your organization using Creative Cloud Packager, or allow your users to download the software on their own using the Creative Cloud for desktop app.

 When a package created with Creative Cloud Packager is deployed on an end-user computer, all available Visual C++ (VC) runtime versions are installed along with the products specified in the package.
 However, enterprise administrators can select the runtime versions that are installed on the end-user computers when a package is deployed.